MadMax49/mcs-cypat-scripts/linux/README.md

-# MCS Ubuntu/Debian Script v4.0 release
+# MCS Ubuntu v1.1/Debian Script v4.1 release
 Script for MCS to secure a Linux machine

 List of security features: